JoelFernandes01/KubernetesOnProxmoxWithTerraformAndAnsible/README.md

 You should run these setup commands from an Infrastructure as Code staging VM, separate from the Kubernetes cluster, but can be your workstation if you run on Linux natively.

-** Note - WSL has some file system limitations that will make the installation hard with Ansible and private keys.**
+**Note - WSL has some file system limitations that will make the installation hard with Ansible and private keys.
+It does work perfectly for running kubectl commands as per the latter parts of these instructions.**

 **Further Note - You may be tempted to try LXC on Proxmox instead of using VMs but it throws errors on the Kubernetes installation swap memory step.**

 The Terraform files are designed to work with the Ubuntu 24.04 cloud-init image.